kamoi-kenichi/portfolio-website/README.md

 ## 🧭 About Me (EN)

-🧭 About Me (EN)

 I am a web developer transitioning into backend engineering, with a current focus on Java and software design fundamentals.

 At a vocational training school, I completed hands-on web projects end-to-end—from design to implementation—using HTML, CSS, JavaScript, and PHP.
-I value readable, maintainable code and focus on understanding *why* each implementation is necessary.
+I value readable, maintainable code and focus on understanding why each implementation is necessary.

 ---